In this article:

 Follow these steps to set up a new plan on Wealthsimple on the web:

-- Select the Matching type (Salary percentage or Dollar amount) and enter the Amount.
+- Select the Match contribution type (Percentage or Dollar amount) and enter the amount (Match percentage or Match amount per pay period).

 - Optional: Add a Partial match (75%, 50%, or 25%).